ncase/anxiety/scenes/act4.md

 `hong({ eyes:"surprise" });`

 {{if _.INJURED}}
-h: Fighting against you, my fear, lead me to jump off a roof.
+h: Fighting against you, my fear, led me to jump off a roof.
 {{/if}}

 {{if !_.INJURED}}
-h: Fighting against you, my fear, almost lead me to jump off a roof.
+h: Fighting against you, my fear, almost led me to jump off a roof.
 {{/if}}

 `hong({ body:"normal", eyes:"normal" });`